EM Strasbourg Business School

 EM Strasbourg Business School is a French business school located in Strasbourg, Alsace.
 It was established in 1919.

+Since 2022, the school has been part of the exclusive group of institutions holding the triple accreditation EQUIS, AACSB and AMBA, placing EM Strasbourg among the top 1% of business schools worldwide.

 History

 In 1919, at the initiative of the Chambre de Commerce et d'Industrie (CCI), the Institut d'Etudes Supérieures Spécialisées, or European Institute for Higher Business Studies, (IECS) was created.

 In 1956, in accordance with the CCI, the IECS was attached to the University of Strasbourg and the French Ministry of Higher Education and Research, thus becoming the only French business school tied to a traditional university.

 In 1999, the IECS moved to a new building, the PEGE (European Center of Management and Economics).
 The building covers 26,000 m2, over four levels.

 On 12 October 2007 the school underwent a strategic merger with the IAE of Strasbourg, forming a new entity, named the EM Strasbourg Business School.

 The school was the first French public institution to get a four-year "diversity" label issued by AFNOR in 2012.

 In 2015, the School was accredited AACSB.

 As of 2018 there were 3300 students.